multiplex55/multi-manager/README.md

 https://github.com/user-attachments/assets/452cc353-c795-428a-a3e7-dca2cd9c3ce0

 - **In Development**: Note that this project is still in heavy development and subject to change.
-Feedback appreciated.
+Features may be different than what appears in the video.Feedback appreciated.

 ---